Brunei–Malaysia border: Limbang unsolved

 The two countries have never settled their boundary issues and demarcate their common border according to the five historical agreements, of which the two directly concern Limbang, namely the 1920 agreement establishing the Pandaruan River as the Brunei-Sarawak border to the east of Limbang, and the 1933 agreement establishing the Brunei-Sarawak border to the west of Limbang.
 The two countries have yet to agree to use the watershed principle to fill in the gaps.
 This essentially reaffirms the "current de facto boundary without major deviation" (reference missing).

 This led Malaysia to prematurely declare that the Limbang Question has been settled with Malaysia having unequivocal ownership over Limbang.
 Brunei however immediately denied Malaysian press reports, saying the Limbang Question was never discussed during negotiations for the Exchange of Letters.
 Malaysia subsequently said the Limbang Question will be settled once the survey and demarcation of the boundary between the two countries is completed.
 In 2009, with the report from Brunei media, they announced an end to claim over each other's land, and said to resolve issues related to their maritime borders.
 The then Brunei Foreign Minister Pehin Lim Jock Seng quickly quelled the report, claiming that Brunei has never dropped claims over Limbang.
 "In actual fact, the claim on Limbang was never discussed.
 What was discussed was the demarcation of land boundaries on the whole," he said.
 The Limbang Question remains an unsolved issue.

 Land boundary delimitation

-In terms of boundary delimitation, the Letters of Exchange provided for the ending of the dispute by Brunei agreeing to affirm the five historical boundary agreements, mentioned above.
-For sections not covered by these agreements, the two countries agreed that their common boundary will be delimited based on the watershed principle.
-In addition, the two countries agreed to push for the joint demarcation and survey of their common boundary, through the establishment the necessary structures and processes to carry this out.
+In terms of boundary delimitation, the Exchange of Letters provided for the ending of the dispute by Brunei agreeing to affirm the five historical boundary agreements.